 Together with Barrafina’s group general manager, José Etura, Nieves approached JKS Restaurants, the Sethi siblings’ company which provided financial backing for restaurants including Bao and Lyle’s, to back Sabor.

-José – who Nieves describes as describes as “my brother, my family, my almost everything” – is now operations director of Sabor, while JKS give Nieves the freedom to show off Spanish cooking in all its regional diversity.
+José – who Nieves describes as “my brother, my family, my almost everything” – is now operations director of Sabor, while JKS give Nieves the freedom to show off Spanish cooking in all its regional diversity.

 “People asked me if I was going to open a Basque restaurant but I love the south of Spain, I love Galicia, I love Majorca – Sabor is like a full journey through Spain.
 There’s a lot of colour on the plate.”